hidaviddong/feeder/README.md

 - Deploy the React application to a Content Delivery Network (CDN) for global distribution.
 - Scale the GraphQL server horizontally using Kubernetes to handle increased load.
-- Implement a caching layer (Redis) to reduce database load and improve response times.
+- Implement a caching layer to reduce database load and improve response times.
-- Use a message queue (RabbitMQ) for asynchronous processing of scraping tasks.
 - Implement rate limiting to prevent abuse.
 - Distribute scraping tasks across multiple worker nodes to handle 500 blog sites efficiently.